dimitri-nicolo/calico/v2.5/reference/calicoq/selectors.md

   (`destination.selector`), or packets to all endpoints except a particular set (`destination.notSelector`).

-Note: the use of selectors in {{site.prodname}} policy is described in detail by [NetworkPolicy]({{site.url}}/{{page.version}}/reference/resources/networkpolicy) and [GlobalNetworkPolicy]({{site.url}}/{{page.version}}/reference/resources/globalnetworkpolicy).
+Note: the use of selectors in {{site.tseeprodname}} policy is described in detail by [NetworkPolicy]({{site.url}}/{{page.version}}/reference/resources/networkpolicy) and [GlobalNetworkPolicy]({{site.url}}/{{page.version}}/reference/resources/globalnetworkpolicy).